lino-framework/book/docs/dev/index.rst

+.. _lino.dev:

 =================
 Developer's Guide
 =================

-This is the central meeting place for Lino application developers.
-We are doing our best to grow this into a pedagogically meaningful sequence of articles.
+This is the central meeting place for :doc:`Lino application developers </team/lad>` (people who plan to write their own Lino application).

+The `Getting started`_ section is for :doc:`system adminstrators
+</team/sysadm>` as well, i.e. for people who plan to install and
+maintain some of the :ref:`lino.apps` on a professional internet server.

 Getting started
 ===============